 I began my teaching career in 2000 at a Costa Rican private school as a third-grade teaching assistant while I was finishing my Bachelor’s degree in Bilingual Preschool Education at “Universidad Latina”.
 The following year I completed my practicum at a preschool level and started a Child Psychology emphasis at “Universidad Internacional de las Américas”.
 Simultaneously, during summer and winter breaks, I completed a Masters of Education from Framingham State College.
 I gained much experience over the ten years I worked at Lincoln School and in concluding my studies.
 In addition, I have participated in many educators’ conferences, seminars and workshops from different organizations such as: NAEYC, Association of American Schools of Central América, Harcourt, and Cambridge.

 I worked for 4 years in Elementary as a First Grade teacher at Saint Paul College where I was in charge of the math curriculum from my teaching level.
-In 2015 I returned to Early Childhood at Country Day School.
+In 2015 I returned to Early Childhood at Country Day School and in 2021 back to elementary as a second grade teacher.

 I have lived in Costa Rica my entire life and I love everything about my country!
 I don’t have children myself, but I love to have a lot of little ones around filling my day with smiles, laughs, and innocence!
 During my free time, I enjoy cooking and trying new recipes.
 I also like to go to Zumba classes or indoor cycling.
 I occasionally go on bike rides and long walks; I love getting out in nature.